jeffgabhart/jeffgabhart.github.io/_posts/2014-06-02-send-and-receive-sms-through-tropo.md

 ---
 layout: post
-title: Sending and Receiving SMS Through Tropo
+title: Send and Receive SMS Through Tropo
 category: code
 tags: ruby, tropo, sms
 ---

 I wanted a [Tropo][tropo] script that could send out text messages via the REST API as well as forward text messages that were received through the Tropo phone number.
-This scaffold shows how I identified and handled the two cases.
+This snippet shows how I identified and handled the two cases.

 {% highlight ruby %}
 if $action == "create"